• Skip to primary navigation

 Instructions

-• Move veggies to the sides of the pot.
-Add turkey directly into the center well and brown, breaking up the meat.
+• Add meat: Move veggies to the sides of the pot, creating a well in the center.
+Add ground turkey directly into the center well and brown, breaking up the meat, (approx. 8-10 minutes).

-• Enjoy chili with favorite fixings such as cilantro, green onions, jalapenos, sour cream and cheese.
+• Serve: Pour chili into bowls and add your favorite fixings such as cilantro, green onions, jalapenos, sour cream, and cheese.

 Notes

-• Leftovers can be kept in the refrigerator for up to 7 days.
-Double batch and freeze for an easy future meal.
+To store: Leftover pumpkin chili can be stored in the refrigerator for up to 7 days.

-• To reheat: gently warm in a small saucepan on stove top over medium-low heat.
+To reheat: Gently warm in a small saucepan on stove top over medium-low heat, stirring frequently.

 Nutrition